Robert Gregerson and Nicola Foote

 The Honors Program developed by dedicated faculty at the University of Pittsburgh at Greensburg is about to receive a major upgrade through a Pittsburgh campus partnership.

-Starting fall 2024, current and incoming students can become members of the newly formed David C. Frederick Honors College at Pitt-Greensburg and gain access to the same programming, funding and honors-specific support as their peers in Pittsburgh.
+Starting in fall 2024, current and incoming students can become members of the newly formed David C. Frederick Honors College at Pitt-Greensburg and gain access to the same programming, funding and honors-specific support as their peers in Pittsburgh.
 The historic collaboration is the result of a profound commitment to improving accessibility to an honors education by the Frederick Honors College and Greensburg honors faculty.

 “It is impossible to overstate how exciting this new partnership is for both campuses,” said Nicola Foote, dean of the Frederick Honors College.
 “The establishment of the Frederick Honors College at Pitt-Greensburg will allow a wider range of curious, talented and ambitious students to participate in challenging interdisciplinary learning opportunities and become part of an intellectual community that provides mentorship and support, as well as a curated approach to research, leadership and global and community engagement.
 This is a major step in the emergence of our school as a regionally and nationally preeminent honors college.”